 Our business is subject to a number of risks of which you should be aware before making an investment decision.
-These risks are discussed more fully in the "Risk Factors" section of this prospectus immediately following this prospectus summary, and include the following:
+These risks are discussed more fully in the "Risk Factors" section of this prospectus immediately following this prospectus summary and include the following:

-- As a company, we have a limited operating history and no history of commercializing pharmaceutical products, and have incurred significant losses since inception.
-We expect to incur losses over the next several years and may not be able to achieve or sustain revenues or profitability in the future. - We may not submit our NDA on our expected timeline and, even if we do, the FDA may not accept our NDA for filing.

-- We are dependent on the success of our glucagon product candidates, particularly our Glucagon Rescue Pen.
-We cannot be certain that our Glucagon Rescue Pen or any of our other product candidates will receive marketing approval.
+- As a company, we have a limited operating history and no history of commercializing pharmaceutical products and have incurred significant losses since inception.
+We expect to incur losses over the next several years and may not be able to achieve or sustain revenues or profitability in the future. - We are dependent on the success of our glucagon product candidates, particularly our Gvoke HypoPen.
+We cannot be certain that our Gvoke HypoPen or any of our other product candidates will receive marketing approval.
 Without marketing approval, we will not be able to commercialize our product candidates or generate product revenues. - Our business depends entirely on the success of our product candidates.
 Even if approved, our product candidates may not be accepted in the marketplace and our business may be materially harmed. - The market opportunity for our product candidates may be smaller than we estimate. - Even if our product candidates receive regulatory approval, we may still face future development and regulatory difficulties.
-If we fail to comply with continuing U.S. and non-U.S. regulations or new safety data arise, we could lose our marketing approvals and our business would be seriously harmed. - We operate in a competitive business environment and, if we are unable to compete successfully against our existing or potential competitors, our sales and operating results may be negatively affected and we may not successfully commercialize our product candidates, even if approved. - Clinical failure may occur at any stage of clinical development, and the results of our clinical trials may not support our proposed indications for our product candidates.
-If our clinical trials fail to demonstrate efficacy and safety to the satisfaction of the FDA or other regulatory authorities, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development of such product candidates. - Our reliance on third-party suppliers, including single-source suppliers and a limited number of options for alternate sources for our product candidates, including our Glucagon Rescue Pen, could harm our ability to develop our product candidates or to commercialize any product candidates that are approved. - Reimbursement decisions by third-party payors may have an adverse effect on pricing and market acceptance.
-If there is not sufficient reimbursement for our products, it is less likely that they will be widely used. - We drew down \$20.0 million from our loan and security agreement with Oxford Finance LLC and Silicon Valley Bank.
-The second tranche of an additional \$15.0 million is only available if we submit our NDA for our Glucagon Rescue Pen before September 30, 2018.
-The third tranche of an additional \$10.0 million is only available if we receive approval of our Glucagon Rescue Pen NDA by the FDA before September 30, 2019. - Our independent registered public accounting firm has identified a material weakness in our internal control over financial reporting which will require remediation.
+If we fail to comply with continuing U.S. and non-U.S. regulations or new safety data arise, we could lose our marketing approvals and our business would be seriously harmed. - We operate in a competitive business environment and, if we are unable to compete successfully against our existing or potential competitors, our sales and operating results may be negatively affected, and we may not successfully commercialize our product candidates, even if approved. - Clinical failure may occur at any stage of clinical development, and the results of our clinical trials may not support our proposed indications for our product candidates.
+If our clinical trials fail to demonstrate efficacy and safety to the satisfaction of the FDA or other regulatory authorities, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development of such product candidates. - Our reliance on third-party suppliers, including single-source suppliers and a limited number of options for alternate sources for our product candidates, including our glucagon HypoPen, could harm our ability to develop our product candidates or to commercialize any product candidates that are approved. - Reimbursement decisions by third-party payors may have an adverse effect on pricing and market acceptance.
+If there is not sufficient reimbursement for our products, it is less likely that they will be widely used. - We have drawn down \$35.0 million from our loan and security agreement with Oxford Finance LLC and Silicon Valley Bank.
+The final tranche of an additional \$10.0 million is only available if we receive approval of our Gvoke HypoPen NDA by the FDA before September 30, 2019. - Our independent registered public accounting firm has identified a material weakness in our internal control over financial reporting which will require remediation.